kushalsrinivas/kushalsrinivas/README.md

    - Implemented using Python and Keras.

 ## Certifications :medal_military:
 - The Complete 2023 Web Development Bootcamp
 - The Complete Python Bootcamp From Zero to Hero in Python
 - Tensorflow 2.0: Deep Learning and Artificial Intelligence
 - Flutter & Dart - The Complete Guide [2023 Edition]
 - Complete Web & Mobile Designer in 2023: UI/UX, Figma, +more
+  (all courses were from UDEMY)

 ## Languages :globe_with_meridians:
 - English (Fluent)